tomnific/Applenav/README.md

 ## Known Issues / Differences From The Orginal
 * On mobile, the dropdown animation is too fast.
   * This is an issue with Bootstrap.
 Changing animation speeds results in a choppy animation.
-* The default font is slightly different than the real Apple.com.
-  * I could not find the actual font Apple used, so I went with another one they're known for using (San Fransisco).
-Furthermore, you more than likely will end up overwriting the font with the one you want for your site anyways.

 ## License